Conelike radiant structures: Einstein statistical and AH structures on principal bundles with one-dimensional fibers

 \begin{proof} The assumptions on $\nabla$ imply the vanishing of $\tpc$, $\spc$, $\wpc$, $\om_{ij}$, and $P_{[ij]}$, and, by \eqref{skewgijk}, of $C_{ijk} + \tfrac{1}{2}\nabla_{k}\epc_{ij}$.
 Because $t = 0$, by \eqref{hnablagskew}, $\hnabla_{[I}G_{J]k} = -2\be_{[I}G_{J]K}$, while by \eqref{hnablaGaligned}, $G^{JK}(\hnabla_{I}G_{JK} -(n+1)\hnabla_{J}G_{KI}) = 0$, so $\hnabla$ is aligned with respect to $G$ and $(\hnabla, [G])$ is an AH structure that is closed because $\be$ is flat.
 From \eqref{hnablaGconjugatericci} and the hypothesis that $(\nabla, g)$ is scalar-flat Einstein AH it follows that $G^{AB}\hat{R}_{IAB}\,^{Q}G_{QJ}$ vanishes, so that $(\hnabla, [G])$ is naive Einstein.
 A scalar-flat closed naive Einstein AH structure automatically satisfies the condition \eqref{conservationcondition}, so $(\hnabla, [G])$ is Einstein.
 If $\be = df$ and $H_{IJ} = e^{2f}G_{IJ}$, then $\hnabla_{[I}H_{J]K} = 0$ and, by \eqref{hnabladetG}, $H^{JK}\hnabla_{I}H_{JK} = 2(n+1)df_{I} - 2(n+1)\be_{I} = 0$, so, by the preceding, $(\hnabla, H)$ is a special statistical structure that is scalar-flat Einstein. \end{proof}

-\begin{remark} The assumptions of Corollary \ref{flatEinsteinliftcorollary} are satisfied by the connection induced on a hyperbolic affine sphere via its equiaffine normal.
-The nontrivial aspect that is somehow hidden in the present exposition is the existence of hyperbolic affine spheres. \end{remark}
+\begin{remark} The assumptions of Corollary \ref{flatEinsteinliftcorollary} are satisfied by the connection induced on a hyperbolic affine sphere via its equiaffine normal, and so also by the statistical structure on a properly convex flat real projective manifold generated by the Cheng-Yau metric and the aligned representative of the flat projective structure. \end{remark}

 Theorem \ref{conjugatethomastheorem} refines the special case of Corollary \ref{flatEinsteinliftcorollary} where $N$ is the total space $\F$ of the frame bundle of a pseudo-tautological line bundle $\emf^{-1}$ over an $n$-manifold, $M$, and $\be$ is exact.
-For a statistical structure $(\hnabla, H)$ on $\F$ for which $\hnabla$ is a Thomas connection, Theorem \ref{conjugatethomastheorem} shows that the connection conjugate to the Thomas connection $\hnabla$ is itself a Thomas connection if and only if $(\hnabla, H)$ is a scalar-flat Einstein special statistical structure.
+For a statistical structure $(\hnabla, H)$ on $\F$ for which $\hnabla$ is a Thomas connection, Theorem \ref{conjugatethomastheorem} shows that the connection conjugate to the $\hnabla$ is itself a Thomas connection if and only if $(\hnabla, H)$ is a scalar-flat Einstein special statistical structure.

 A metric $H_{IJ}$ on the total space $\F$ has \emph{homogeneity $2$} if $R^{\F}_{r}(H) = r^{2}H$ for all $r \in \reat$.
 If $H$ is assumed self-similar, this amounts to supposing additionally that $R_{-1}^{\ast}(H) = H$.